Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-The Harmony’s biggest advantage—softness—creates its biggest limitation.
-If I tried to work on a laptop for a full afternoon without the lumbar pillow, my lower back felt rounded, and I caught myself readjusting every 20–30 minutes.
+The Harmony’s biggest strength is also its main compromise.
+When I tried to work on a laptop for a full afternoon without the lumbar pillow, my lower back rounded out faster than I wanted, and I kept readjusting every 20 to 30 minutes.
 Marcus also found the front edge less supportive for quick in-and-out sitting.
-In compact apartments, the 41" depth can steal circulation space, and the feather/down back cushions mean you’ll be fluffing and re-centering pillows more than once a week.
+In compact apartments, the 41-inch depth can steal circulation space, and the feather-and-down back cushions need regular fluffing to stay tidy.

 West Elm Harmony Sofa Vs. Alternatives